Oliver-makes-code/gekker-lang/spec/Functions.md

 ## Basics

-Functions are defined using a C-style syntax, that being, the type comes before the name.
+Functions are defined using a Rust-style syntax, that being, the name comes before the type

 ```
-unit Main() {
+func Main(): unit {
     //...
 }
 ```

 Any function that returns `unit` does not need to specify a return value.
+Any function without a return type is implicitly thought to be `unit`.

 Any function that returns `never` is not allowed to return (You must infinitely loop or terminate the program)